ehwest/mdn_qms/source/Quality_Manual/README.md

 # Responsibilities

-1. The CEO and VP-level employees are responsible for overseeing and maintaining this QMS under QMS change-control procedures, and for assuring that all employees are trained in its applicable requirements.
+The CEO and VP-level employees are responsible for overseeing and maintaining this QMS under QMS change-control procedures, and for assuring that all employees are trained in its applicable requirements.

-2. It is the responsibility of all employees, contractors and departments at Medical Data Networks to adhere to this QMS.
+It is the responsibility of all employees, contractors and departments at Medical Data Networks to adhere to this QMS.

-The quality systems have been established, documented, implemented, and maintained to ensure the products and services produced meet the quality standards of the organization and are in compliance with relevant regulatory bodies.
+The Medical Data Networks, LLC quality system has been established, documented, implemented, and maintained to ensure the products and services produced meet the quality standards of the organization and are in compliance with relevant regulatory bodies.
 Our organization has applied a risk based approach to the control of the appropriate processes needed for the Quality Management Sytstem (QMS).

 The Quality Management System is defined through a four level hierarchy:

-* **Quality Manual:** +(This document is the Quality Manual)+ A First-level document that provides a general overview of the Quality System and defines the Quality Policy.
+* **Quality Manual:** _(This document is the Quality Manual)_ A First-level document that provides a general overview of the Quality System and defines the Quality Policy.

 * **Quality Policies and Procedures:** Second-level documents that provide more detailed explanation of the Quality System clauses and detail the structure of the Quality System.
 A collection of pointers to Quality Procedures is provided in Appendix (chapter 3).